ryan-laytonmba/Senior-Data-Engineer-Take-Home/README.md

 - How would you structure the property management data to support ML feature generation (e.g. predicting late payments or lease renewal likelihood)?
 - Several entities in this schema — such as `property_subtype`, lease terms, and rent amounts — may change over time.
 How would you handle slowly changing dimensions?
 - Would you implement snapshotting for lease or balance state?
 Why or why not, and at what granularity?

+___

+## Submission

+Please submit your solution as a GitHub repository or a zipped folder containing:

+- SQL files
+- Python files
+- Documentation (README required)
+- Any diagrams
+- Optional extension writeups

+We are excited to see how you think about data systems and look forward to discussing your approach.